History of Jamaica in Timeline

 2015: Increased immigration to Jamaica

-By 2015, immigration to Jamaica had increased, mainly from China, Haiti, Cuba, Colombia, and Latin America.
+By 2015, immigration to Jamaica had increased, mainly from China, Haiti, Cuba, Colombia, and Latin America; 20,000 Latin Americans lived in Jamaica.

-2015: A Brief History of Seven Killings won Man Booker Prize
+2015: A Brief History of Seven Killings won the Man Booker Prize

-In January 2016, the Office and Utilities Regulations (OUR), Ministry of Science, Technology, Energy and Mining (MSTEM) and the Spectrum Management Authority (SMA) approved another mobile operator licence in Jamaica.
+In January 2016, the Office and Utilities Regulations (OUR), Ministry of Science, Technology, Energy and Mining (MSTEM) and the Spectrum Management Authority (SMA) gave approval for another mobile operator licence.

 March 2016: Andrew Holness becomes Prime Minister